First-Time Home Buying 101: How to Buy a Home for the First Time, Step by Step

 2. Consider contingencies

-Contingencies are basically conditions that must be met for the sale to go through.
+Contingencies are conditions that must be met for the sale to go through.
 These clauses are written into your contract, allowing you to walk away from a sale without losing your earnest money (a type of security deposit) if the house does not meet certain criteria.

 The most common contingency buyers include is the home inspections, so that if the home fails any major part of the inspection, then you are not bound by the contract you have submitted as your offer.